Zappa in New York

-Zappa in New York is a double live album by Frank Zappa released on his own DiscReet Records label.
+Zappa in New York is a double live album by Frank Zappa released on his own DiscReet Records label, distributed by Warner Bros.
+Records.
 It was recorded in December 1976 at a series of concerts at the Palladium in New York City.

-The album was scheduled for release in mid 1977 but it was not generally available until March 1978.
+The album was scheduled for release in mid-1977, but it was not generally available until March 1978.
 The album reached #57 on the Billboard 200 albums chart in the United States.

+Though it was on his own label, Zappa did not authorize the 1977 or 1978 releases of this album and Warner did no promotion.
+At the same time Zappa gave interviews which described his legal problems with Warner and former manager Herb Cohen.
+The 1991 CD re-release was the first time the album was issued with Zappa's authorization.

 Music

 The album features a variety of rock and jazz-rock tracks.
-"Sofa" and "Big Leg Emma" had appeared in different arrangements on previous Zappa records, while the other songs were entirely new.
+"Sofa" had appeared in a different arrangement on a previous Zappa record and "Big Leg Emma" was a non-album B-side from 1967, while the other songs were entirely new.
 Backing musicians include a full horn section, containing members of the Saturday Night Live band, including Lou Marini and Tom Malone, as well as the Brecker Brothers.
-In addition, Don Pardo was invited by Zappa to the Palladium concerts, and he provides introductory narrations to "Punky's Whips" and "The Illinois Enema Bandit."
+In addition, Don Pardo was invited by Zappa to the Palladium concerts, and he provides introductory narrations to "Punky's Whips" and "The Illinois Enema Bandit" (Michael H. Kenyon).
 After the December 1976 live performances Zappa spent time in the studio in early 1977 adding a significant number of overdubs, including additional percussion parts from Ruth Underwood, John Bergamo, and Ed Mann.